rockbenben/docs-imgprompt/docs/en/guide/interface.md

 - **Keyboard**: `Esc` to close; arrow keys where applicable.

 Closing the lightbox keeps your current browsing position and selections intact — no flow breakage.

+> 📱 Touch devices: a quick tap still **adds / removes** the tag — only a long-press opens the preview.
+While the popover is open, tap anywhere outside to dismiss it.

 ### Multicolor vs Monochrome: One-Click Toggle 🎨